 - 1. What does a cultural change in requirements engineering (RE) mean and how can RE practices, testing, and (E)ATDD1 support the cultural change? - 2.
 Architecturally significant requirements and the QUPER model.
 Cover in your answer the following aspects - Explain what architecturally significant requirements mean. - Explain the quality performance (QUPER) model, what it is used for and how the model works. - Explain how the QUPER model supports the definition and testing of architecturally significant requirements. - 3.
 How can agile software development affect domain modeling and software architecture design? - 4.
 How do domain modeling and software architecture design relate and which practices and methods can be applied during these activities?
 In software architecture design, focus on functionality-based architecture design and information flow model. - 5.
-Teamwork and conflicts in software development projects.
+Teamwork.

-Eisenhardt, Kahwajy and Bourgeois (1997)2 have discovered six tactics that successful management teams apply for managing conflicts.
-Using your knowledge about the six tactics, cover in your answer the following aspects - Describe role of conflicts in software projects - Explain the six tactics for managing conflicts - Explain how each of the six tactics helps the modeling work of software development teams
+Eisenhardt, Kahwajy and Bourgeois (1997) have discovered six tactics that successful management teams apply for managing conflicts.
+Using your knowledge about the six tactics, answer a), b) and c):

+- a) What are the six tactics for managing conflicts? - b) What role do conflicts have in software projects? - c) How does each of the six tactics help the modeling work of software development teams?

-1 EATDD: Executable Acceptance Test Driven Development ATDD: Acceptance Test Driven Development
+&lt;sup>1 EATDD: Executable Acceptance Test Driven Development ATDD: Acceptance Test Driven Development

-2 Eisenhardt K. M., Kahwajy J. L., and Bourgeois III L.J.
+&lt;sup>2 Eisenhardt K. M., Kahwajy J. L., and Bourgeois III L.J.
 (1997)"How Management Teams Can Have a Good Fight", Harvard Business Review, Vol 4, pp. 77-85.